Are Lawnmower Blades Interchangeable?

 When you’ve determined which blade your lawnmower needs, it’s time for the replacement process.
 Below, check out the steps you need to follow:

-- Put the mower on a flat ground
+• Put the mower on flat ground

 If the mower is bigger and heavier, placing it on higher ground would be perfect.
 Don’t forget to put the brakes on and turn off the engine.